NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **Q: An image of an RDF graph is great, but a computer doesn't parse that.
 What does the RDF look like?**

+A: Actual RDF (XML) is shown in the code blocks of [Example 3](#rdf-eml-example-3) and [Example 4](#rdf-eml-example-4).

-A: As mentioned above, RDF is a data model based on triples, each of which consists of a subject, predicate, and object.
-In order to function interoperably on the Web, however, there is the need for these triple components to be constructed of dereferenceable URIs, although the object value can also be a literal.
+RDF is a data model based on triples, each of which has three components: a subject, predicate, and object, that are should be constructed of dereferenceable URIs.
 RDF triples can be "serialized" in several syntaxes, including XML, JSON-LD, Turtle, N-Triples, and others.
 These syntaxes are isomorphic, such that translations of RDF graphs from one serialization to another are available-- enabling consistent interpretation by machines.

-Perhaps the most straightforward serialization of RDF graphs for human interpretation is N-Triples, where an RDF triple could look like this:
+For human interpretation  the most straightforward serialization of RDF graphs is N-Triples, where an RDF triple could look like this:

 http://purl.obolibrary.org/obo/CHEBI_16526 http://purl.obolibrary.org/obo/RO_0000087 http://purl.obolibrary.org/obo/CHEBI_76413 .